If you´ve recently moved to a new place and are wondering how to make an apartment feel like home, these five practical tips are for you.

 We brought with us our six-year-old sofa.
 To my surprise, the big Persian rug that we inherited from my husband´s Oma, matched with our big, ballerina art.
 This was the first time that I put them together in the same room.

 Now that I´ve given you the first sight of our new apartment, let´s dive in on how to make an apartment feel like home.
-It doesn´t matter if your apartment is owned or rented, there are always simple ways to make it feel cozy and homey.
+It doesn´t matter if your apartment is owned or rented like the apartments for rent in Augusta, there are always simple ways to make it feel cozy and homey.

 1. It´s about the gorgeous rug.